aymaneben595/Automotive-Car-Sales-Analytics-ETL-/README.md

 * **Main insight 1.** **Pale White (47%) and Red (32%) account for almost 80% of all sales**.
 The simple story is that inventory should be drastically streamlined to prioritize these two popular colors.

-* **Main insight 2.** Customer preference for **Automatic transmission is overwhelmingly dominant** across all segments.
+* **Main insight 2.** Customer preference for **Automatic transmission is overwhelmingly dominant** across all segments**.
 This is the key metric indicating that capital is unnecessarily tied up in low-demand manual transmission stock.

 * **Main insight 3.** The high-volume models (e.g., Chevrolet Equinox, Ford Escape) consistently deliver the required unit count, serving as the reliable engine for overall order volume metrics.